libpnet/libpnet/README.md

 There are usually two ways to go about developing a new transport layer protocol:

- * Write it in a scripting language such as Python
+ * Write it in a scripting language such as Python;
- * Write it using C
+ * Write it using C.

 The former is great for trying out new ideas and rapid prototyping, however not so great as a real-world implementation.
 While you can usually get reasonable performance out of these